Tennis Instruction

 Teaching tennis on court begins with demonstration and technique.
 But then most of the coach's and player's work is about correcting slight deviations from the correct way of playing.

-Online instruction covers only the first part - the demonstration and the teaching of technique or footwork.
+Online tennis lessons cover only the first part - the demonstration and the teaching of technique or footwork.
 And the best way to guide you to an enjoyable tennis experience is by tennis instruction videos.

 How We Learn Tennis